hkirk/swtafp-slides/slides/04/immutable-data-structures.md

 * Maps
     * foldBack
 * Sequence in F#
-    * Queue
-    * Deque

 ---

 ## What

 * Mutating operations
-    * Should not change structure
+    * should not change structure
-    * Copy
+    * instead opy
-* Shares data between versions
+* Can share data between 'versions'

 ----

 ## Why

 * Pros:
-    * Immutable is easier to reason about
+    * immutable is easier to reason about
-    * Automatically thread safe
+    * automatically thread safe
-    * Easier to implement :)
+    * easier to implement :)
 * Cons:
-    * Slower?
+    * slower?
-    * Uses more memory
+    * uses more memory
-    * Harder to implement :)
+    * harder to implement :)

 ---